vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-actuator/index.md

 management.endpoint.health.show-details=always
 ```

 Now the information available is much richer.
-The exact details will deped on your specific dependencies - Eg. Whether you use a data source and which one etc.
+The exact details vary based on your specific dependencies.
+For example, whether you use a data source and which one.

 ```json
 {